 02) ‘The Howling V: The Rebirth’ (1989) –

 The fifth film is my favorite sequel in the franchise, even though the Werewolf itself is rarely seen.
 This film is presented as a whodunit murder mystery and follows a collection of characters, all strangers, who have won a special trip to an ancient castle in Budapest that has been shut down for hundreds of years.
 The film opens five hundred years earlier, showing the aftermath of a brutal slaying of an entire family in the castle; the perpetrators attempt to kill themselves after, believing that their deed of riding the earth of evil is finished.
-However, as they take their last breathes, they hear the sounds of a baby crying – a sole survivor who carries a wicked curse.
+However, as the last nears his death, he hears the sounds of a baby crying – a sole survivor who carries a wicked curse.
 In present time, after arriving at the castle, the circumstances surrounding the castle’s closing are debated philosophically among several characters, who are intrigued by the castle’s history and the supernatural beliefs that come with it.
 When a blizzard hits, the group of strangers find themselves stuck in the castle, and as the night goes on, members of the party start disappearing one by one, as one of them isn’t who they claim to be.
 Soon the survivors discover that a Werewolf walks among them, and that their invitations were no coincidence: they are all descendants of the family that once occupied the castle before the mass slaying in five hundred years earlier, and one of them is the descendant of the baby that survived.

 01) ‘The Howling’ (1981) –

 There is a great divide among horror fans as to which film, ‘The Howling’ or ‘An American Werewolf in London’, holds the title of the greatest werewolf film ever made, and while I do tend to lean a little closer to the side of ‘An American Werewolf in London’, there is no denying the greatness of the first Howling movie.
 This understandably loose adaptation of Gary Brandner’s novel follows Karen White (Dee Wallace) a News Anchor who is cooperating with the police in an effort to apprehend a deranged serial killer who has been making calls to Karen.
-The killer, later identified as Eddie Quist (Robert Picardo) agrees to meet Karen; as she approaches the rendezvous point, her police escort loses site of her, and while in a porno booth, Eddie makes his move, but is gunned down by the police who track her down just in the nick of time.
+The killer, later identified as Eddie Quist (Robert Picardo) agrees to meet Karen; as she approaches the rendezvous point, her police escort loses sight of her, and while in a porno booth, Eddie makes his move, but is gunned down by the police who track her down just in the nick of time.
 Karen is traumatized by the encounter, and has frequent nightmares of that night, but the memory of what actually transpired and what she actually witnessed in the booth have been suppressed from her mind.
 At the suggestion of Dr. Waggner (Patrick Macnee), Karen and her husband Bill (Christopher Stone) travel to the doctor’s isolated retreat called “The Colony”, to be among nature and with some of his other patients.
 On the night of their first stay at the Colony, Karen is startled by the sounds of howling outside of their cottage, but her concerns are dismissed by Bill and the other residents.
 As Karen and Bill’s relationship strains due to her trauma, Bill becomes seduced by Marsha (Elisabeth Brooks), who bites Bill and infects him with the curse.
 Meanwhile, Karen’s colleagues from the news program, Chris Halloran (Dennis Dugan) and Terri Fisher (Belinda Balaski), investigate Karen’s attacker, discovering his fondness of art and the occult – and that Eddie is a resident of the Colony!

 Rob Bottin’s special effects work is outstanding in this movie, especially for the first full on transformation scene.
 The Werewolf design itself is easily one the best I’ve seen on screen.
 The script is smartly written and keeps the essence of the novel intact, but enhances the story so that it’s engaging and at appropriate pace for film.
 I like to tease a good friend of mine that the book is better than the movie, but that’s not entirely true.
-I enjoy the book a lot, and I don’t mind slow burn stories, but if ‘The Howling IV: The Original Nightmare’ taught us anything, it’s that being faithful to this particular story can be off-putting and effect pacing.
+I enjoy the book a lot, and I don’t mind slow burn stories, but if ‘The Howling IV: The Original Nightmare’ taught us anything, it’s that being faithful to this particular story can be off-putting and affect pacing.
 I believe that screenwriter John Sayles and Director Joe Dante made smart choices when developing this adaptation.
 This is a great Werewolf movie.